A Ukrainian CEO explains how he helped fight Russia while keeping a company afloat

 So, the paradox that I’m experiencing is that different countries around the globe have the resources to help us, but they’re either hesitating or they’re struggling with the pro-Russian lobbyists or interests in order to make those shipments of supplies we need to stop hundreds of people dying every day.

 That’s what’s really troubling me.
-It gives me chills and that’s why I don’t sleep at night really.
+It gives me chills, and that’s why I don’t sleep at night really.
 Insomnia is crazy these days.
-It’s hard when you have the air raid sirens, as many times they just go off in the night hours.
+It’s hard when you have the air raid sirens as many times they just go off in the night hours.
 So you can’t really catch a good night’s sleep.
 I’m sleeping probably four hours a day if nothing bad is going on.

 There was this little stretch for seven days in the western Ukraine where there was not a single air raid siren.
 During that period, we went to the Carpathian mountains for a couple of days.
 That was three or four nights that I fully slept.
 And that was amazing.
 I loved it.